PgBiel/elembic/test/unit/elements/parse-args/test.typ

     } else if args.pos() == () {
       args
     } else {
-      assert(false, message: "element 'sunk': unexpected positional arguments\n  hint: these can only be passed to the constructor")
+      return (false, "element 'sunk': unexpected positional arguments\n  hint: these can only be passed to the constructor") }
-    }

     default-parser(args, include-required: include-required)